SCULPTURES of BIRDS

 Click HERE to see that page.

-The kit to make this hummer is also available for $10.
-The kit includes the blanks for the body (with dowel for
+The kit to make this hummer is also available for $15.
+The kit includes the blanks for the body (with

 Click HERE to see the kit

-made out of figured maple and one out of lacewood.
-The effect is very elegant, but the carving job, without
+can see one made out of figured maple and one out of lacewood.
+The effect is very elegant, but the

 Click here to go to the